kinderp/esercizio/README.md

 # Solution

-Our problem can be easily catgorized into a common graph traversal case; in particular our solution is a (non performant) implementation of a dfs [(depth first searching)](https://it.wikipedia.org/wiki/Ricerca_in_profondit%C3%A0).
+Our problem can be easily categorized into a common graph traversal case; in particular our solution is a (non performant) implementation of a dfs [(depth first searching)](https://it.wikipedia.org/wiki/Ricerca_in_profondit%C3%A0).
 Briefly it consist in two simple steps:

 1. visit a node
-2. visit (recursively) all connected nodes (that have not been visited yet) to the one at point 1

-Below our implementation
+2. visit (recursively) all connected nodes to the one at point 1 (but that have not been visited yet) Below our implementation

 ```python